vdavios/indoor-positioning-app/README.md

   --------

-     o If you want to be informed about new code releases, bug fixes, security fixes, general news and information about the Apache server send us an e-mail to: vas.davios@gmail.com or enricserrasanz@gmail.com
+     o If you want to be informed about new code releases, bug fixes, security fixes, general news and information about IAmWatchingYou send us an e-mail to: vas.davios@gmail.com or enricserrasanz@gmail.com